 Businesses widely employ encryption protocols such as Secure Sockets Layer (SSL) and Transport Layer Security (TLS) to secure data transmission between customers’ browsers and business websites or payment platforms.
 SSL/TLS encryption uses a combination of symmetric and asymmetric encryption to establish a secure connection and safeguard data during transmission.

 Businesses should use strong encryption algorithms, up-to-date protocols, and proper key-management practices, including regular key rotation and secure storage.
 Regular assessments and updates to your encryption systems are necessary to address emerging threats and ensure the highest level of protection for customer data.

-Tokenization protects sensitive payment information by replacing it with unique tokens that have no intrinsic value if compromised.
+Tokenisation protects sensitive payment information by replacing it with unique tokens that have no intrinsic value if compromised.
 It deters fraudulent actors from stealing payment information by converting it to a form that, if stolen, is useless.
-This process significantly reduces the risk of unauthorized access and data breaches and maintains compliance with industry standards and regulations.
+This process significantly reduces the risk of unauthorised access and data breaches, and maintains compliance with industry standards and regulations.

-Payment tokenization replaces sensitive data, such as credit card numbers, with unique tokens generated by a secure system.
-These tokens are used to reference the original payment information, which is stored in a centralized token vault.
-The tokens themselves cannot be used to carry out fraudulent transactions or reverse-engineered to reveal the original payment data.
+Payment tokenisation replaces sensitive data, such as credit card numbers, with unique tokens generated by a secure system.
+These tokens are used to reference the original payment information, which is stored in a centralised token vault.
+The tokens themselves cannot be used to carry out fraudulent transactions or be reverse-engineered to reveal the original payment data.

 Authentication is a fundamental payment security measure that verifies the identity of users attempting to access or complete a transaction.